Investing in Your Employees: Startup Edition

 Access and adaptability - two hallmarks of great startup culture

-Make sure your people have access to the decision-making process from day one.
+Employee access is a principle ensuring your people can contribute to the decision-making process from day one.
 This encourages them to engage with leadership and develop new ideas since they know they'll be listened to.
 This, in turn, leads to more employee investment in the company, the product, and by extension, the customers.

-Adaptability means you take seriously the suggestions and input your people are offering.
+Adaptability is a cultural trait where you take seriously the suggestions and input your people are offering.
 It also means you're willing and able to pivot when the evidence points to the need for a course correction.
 Regarding employee morale, this flexibility shows them you're listening, supporting their autonomy, and not so full of yourself that you can't admit when a change is needed.

 These are easy investments since they won't cost you anything besides your time and attention.
 By monitoring your behavior, you impact employee morale and increase their sense of well-being at work.